Alopecia areata: Treatment

 When alopecia areata is associated with celiac disease, treatment with a gluten-free diet allows for complete and permanent regrowth of scalp and other body hair in many people, but in others, remissions and recurrences are seen.
 This improvement is probably due to the normalization of the immune response as a result of gluten withdrawal from the diet.

 In June 2022, the U.S. Food and Drug Administration (FDA) authorized baricitinib, a Janus kinase (JAK) inhibitor, for the treatment of severe alopecia areata.

-Ritlecitinib (Litfulo) was approved for medical use in the United States in June 2023.
+Deuruxolitinib (Leqselvi) was approved for medical use in the United States in July 2024.
+Another JAK inhibitor, Ritlecitinib (Litfulo), was approved for medical use in the United States in June 2023.

 Fecal matter transplants (FMT) have been shown to reverse AA and support hair growth, with long lasting results, even going as far as growing additional hair on arms and face while grey hairs even regained colour.
 This supports the idea of a connection between gut microbiota having a part in hair loss.

 Hair transplantation may be an alternative for patients with chronic local alopecia areata.
 The fact that the disease is autoimmune and progresses with relapses is one of the biggest question marks before surgery.
 There have been case reports in the literature since the early 2000s.
 However, in an article published long-term follow-up; It is reported that the hair transplanted to the eyebrow area falls out again due to the recurrence of the disease.
 A similar situation was not mentioned in previous studies on this subject.
 Perhaps the long-term follow-ups of other studies were not sufficient.

-Deuruxolitinib (Leqselvi) was approved for medical use in the United States in July 2024.